hadijaveed/jquery-slide-plugin/README.md

 # jquery-slide-plugin
-Jquery plugin that slides the menu from top of the navbar.
-Initialise slide from top menu function on your menu with the following parameters.
+Jquery plugin that slides the menu from top.
+The menu drops from behind the navbar.

 [Demo](http://codepen.io/hjaveed/pen/ORPVaE)